-The Freedom XC PRO Inverter/Charger charges flooded (or wet) lead-acid, Gel, AGM (absorbed glass mat), custom, and lithium iron phosphate (LFP) batteries.
+The Freedom XC Inverter Charger charges flooded (or wet) leadacid, Gel, AGM (absorbed glass mat), custom, and lithium iron phosphate (LFP) Xantrex batteries.

 - Flooded (or wet) batteries have removable battery caps for refilling with distilled water and testing the electrolyte.
 NOTE: Add distilled water in each cell until battery acid reaches the level specified by the battery manufacturer.
 This helps purge excessive gas from cells.
 Do not overfill.
 For a battery without cell caps, carefully follow the battery manufacturer's recharging instructions. - Gel batteries have the electrolyte in the form of a gel rather than a liquid and do not require topping up.
-Gel batteries are sealed and the battery caps are not removable. - AGM (Absorbed Glass Mat) batteries are similar to gel batteries except that the electrolyte is absorbed into a fiberglass matting. - Custom battery is configured by the dealer, factory, or service center for battery types other than those listed above. - Lithium iron phosphate (LFP) must only be selected with a lithium iron phosphate battery module with a certified / listed Battery Management System (BMS).
+Gel batteries are sealed and the battery caps are not removable. - AGM (Absorbed Glass Mat) batteries are similar to gel batteries except that the electrolyte is absorbed into a fiberglass matting. - Custom battery is configured by the dealer, factory, or service center for battery types other than those listed above. - Lithium iron phosphate (LFP) must only be selected with a lithium-ion Xantrex Battery with BMS.
+Other lithium-ion batteries with a certified / listed BMS may be considered a Custom battery.